Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 vstate [-entities] [-hasSelected] [name1] ... [nameN]
 ~~~~~

-Reports show/hidden state for selected or named objects
+Reports show/hidden state for selected or named objects:
  * *entities* -- prints low-level information about detected entities;
  * *hasSelected* -- prints 1 if the context has a selected shape and 0 otherwise.